jbcodeforce/llm-ref-arch-demo/sa-tools/Readme.md

 * Use OpenSearch or Kendra for vector stores
 * Use Bedrock embeddings

+This is supported by the [ragFunction]() component.

 ### User Story 2: Query custom corpus

-As a solution architect I want to query the models to get answer to my query.
+As a solution architect I want to query the models to get answer using the corpus from the RAG.

 ## Implementation consideration